Get the agreement

 (c) Amendment.
 This instrument may be amended only in a writing signed by the Company and the Holder; no amendment may create personal recourse contrary to Section 1(d) or be conditioned on any holder’s graduation, redemption, or conversion decision.

-(d) The name.
-This form may be used and adapted under its open license; modified terms may not be designated “SAFR,” and conforming use of the name requires the unmodified canonical terms on a conforming Feed pinned to a published Reporting Standard version.
+(e) The name.
+This form may be used and adapted under its open license (CC BY 4.0); modified terms may not be designated “SAFR,” and conforming use of the name requires the unmodified canonical terms on a conforming Feed pinned to a published Reporting Standard version; completing the form’s blanks, checkboxes, and printed elections is conforming use of the unmodified canonical terms, not modification.

-(e) Governing law.
-This instrument is governed by the laws of the State of [Delaware], without regard to conflicts of law principles.
+(f) Governing law.
+This instrument is governed by the laws of the State of [____________], without regard to conflicts of law principles.

-(f) Notices.
-Notices are delivered through the Reporting Standard’s notice mechanism or in writing to the addresses on the signature page.
+(g) Notices.
+Notices are delivered as the Reporting Standard provides: through the notice mechanism of a posted Manifest where one exists, and otherwise in writing to the notice addresses on the signature page, which remain the fallback of record in every case.

 Signatures